Izenda7Series/docs/ref/models/Permission.rst

             **value** |br|
             boolean
       -
-      -  Is permission for CanCreateNewCategory set
+      -  Is permission for Can create new category set -
-      -
    *  -  .. container:: lpad6